HSBNE/manual.hsbne.org/docs/howwework/constitution.md

             3. Vote by Committee
             4. Vote by Executive
-        5. If the by-law appointment process cannot be satisfied, the vacancy may be filled by any process voted on by The Committee and Ratified by The Executive.
+        5. If the by-law appointment process cannot be satisfied, the vacancy may be filled by any process The Committee forms by Resolution and is Ratified by The Executive.
+        6. If there are not enough OUs to have enough Committee Members to meet Quorum, The association must act to form sufficient OUs or Named Roles to meet Quorum.
     4. Removals
         1. Members of the Committee may be removed by:
             1. Unanimous Vote of management committee minus one member